Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

 How about a tiny Band-Aid for your pimple?
 It’s transparent for all skin types.

-These little round patches are hydrocolloid dressings with tea tree oil, calendula, and cica.
+These small round patches are hydrocolloid dressings with tea tree oil, calendula, and cica.

 While they camouflage your zit, they help your skin heal faster.